adnzaki/ss-paging/docs/index.md

 SSPaging available in two versions: for Composition API and Pinia.
 The Vuex version is no longer published since Vuex has been deprecated by the Vue Team.
 I will provide the Vuex version if you need it, but it has less feature than the Pinia version.
 Also, the Vuex version will no longer be updated.

 ## Brief Concept
 SSPaging aims to allow developer to get a full control of pagination.
 Rather than using a full pagination library with the template included, you can include pagination functionalities on your own template as long as it uses Vue.js.
 By using this way, you have a full flexibility with pagination without having to breakdown your current template.
-SSPaging can be used everywhere in your template, without forcing you to use template from pagination library itself.
+SSPaging can be used everywhere in your template, without forcing you to use template from pagination library itself.<br/>
+SSPaging has been used in any scale of projects, from small to large.
+It is tested on [Quasar Framework](https://quasar.dev), [Primevue DataTable](https://primevue.org/datatable) and any PHP-served website.
+Because of its simplicity, SSPaging allows developer to use it everywhere, especially on template or framework that does not support server-side pagination.

 ## Features
 - ### Powerful